Backpacking

 The Backpacking Trip

-The studies on the program culminate in a month-long trip to Southeast Asia during the spring semester of 2025.
+The studies on the program culminate in a month-long trip to Southeast Asia during the spring semester.

 The trip is planned together during the autumn, and there are significant opportunities to shape it according to individual interests.
 However, the idea is to make the trip as diverse as possible, both in terms of destinations, modes of transportation, and experiences.